 Strong profitability and credit quality

-ST. PAUL, Minn., November 5, 2021 – Today, St. Paul-based AgriBank announced financial results for the third quarter of 2021, with strong profitability, credit quality, and liquidity and capital.
+ST. PAUL, Minn., August 6, 2021 – Today, St. Paul-based AgriBank announced financial results for the second quarter of 2021, with strong profitability, credit quality, and liquidity and capital.

-- Profitability: Net income remained strong at $558.7 million for the nine months ended September 30, 2021.
+- Profitability: Net income remained strong at $365.2 million for the six months ended June 30, 2021.
 AgriBank’s year-to-date return on assets (ROA) ratio of 56 basis points was above the target of 50 basis points.

-- Credit quality: Total loan portfolio credit quality remained strong, with 98.1 percent of loans classified as acceptable at September 30, 2021, compared to 99.3 percent at December 31, 2020.
+- Credit quality: Total loan portfolio credit quality remained strong, with 99.3 percent of loans classified as acceptable at June 30, 2021, the same level as December 31, 2020.

 YEAR-TO-DATE 2021 RESULTS OF OPERATIONS

-Non-interest income was $103.3 million for the nine months ended September 30, 2021, a decrease of $49.4 million, or 32.4 percent, compared to the same period of the prior year.
-The decline was primarily driven by lower fixed-rate loan conversion fee income.
+Non-interest income was $74.5 million for the six months ended June 30, 2021, a decrease of $38.1 million, or 33.9 percent, compared to the same period of the prior year.
+Non-interest income declined, primarily driven by lower fixed-rate loan conversion fee income.

-Net interest income was $207.2 million for the quarter ended September 30, 2021, an increase of $48.4 million, or 30.5 percent, compared to the same period of the prior year.
+Net interest income was $185.2 million for the quarter ended June 30, 2021, a decrease of $13.1 million, or 6.6 percent, compared to $198.3 million for the same period of the prior year.
 These changes were consistent with the factors described above affecting year-to-date activity.

-As domestic public health measures have been implemented to limit the spread of the coronavirus, including the availability of vaccines, many or all restrictions have been lifted across the U.S. While the emergence of COVID-19 variants have negatively impacted certain regions of the U.S., the overall economy continues to recover, and the outlook is positive for many sectors, including agriculture.
-Some AgriBank employees, at their discretion and in compliance with established health and safety measures, have periodically voluntarily returned to the office since June 2021.
-Due to the rise in hospitalizations and infection rates in Minnesota, AgriBank postponed a return to the office date for most employees and has not announced a new date at this time.
+As domestic public health measures have been implemented to limit the spread of the coronavirus, including the availability of vaccines, many or all restrictions have been lifted across the U.S. While the emergence of COVID-19 variants may negatively impact economic conditions, the overall economy continues to recover, and the outlook is positive for many sectors, including agriculture.
+AgriBank employees may return to the office throughout the summer of 2021 at their discretion and in compliance with established health and safety measures.
+With limited exceptions, employees will be returning to the St. Paul location on a full-time or hybrid basis beginning September 2021.
 Collectively, AgriBank’s business continuity responses have allowed it to continue to serve its mission.

 CAPITAL RESOURCES AND LIQUIDITY